Uganda Coffee: Best Beans, Facts, And More

 In 2018, Uganda produced 158.6 million bags of coffee, with each bag consisting of 60 kg of green coffee beans.
 Of this, 97.2 million bags were Arabica and 61.4 million bags were Robusta.

 Ugandan people do drink coffee, but not a lot.
 Like many former British colonies, tea is the drink of choice.
-However, a specialty coffee culture is beginning to emerge, especially in the urban centers.
+However, a specialty coffee culture is beginning to emerge, especially in the urban centres.
 This is primarily driven by youth returning from abroad (3).

 - The Roaster’s Pack.
 (2020, July 22).
 Coffee Origin: Uganda (The Plants, History, Arabica Vs Robusta & Processing).
 Retrieved from https://theroasterspack.com/blogs/news/origin-deep-dive-uganda